rasutt/Close-Kin-CaPow/Things to do.md

 ### Things to do

--   Find and show number of results discarded.
-Update CI coverage calculations.

--   Extend model analysis to popan models.
+-   Extend model analysis to popan models and all parameters.

+-   Change to log-normal CI's for population parameters.

 -   Include expected final population size in inputs and update selected value so that it doesn't include survey in 2020.

+-   Allow for just one survey for close kin model

 -   Show parameters simulated from in checking and analysis tabs.